 Including a gift to BTI in your will is a simple way to leave an enduring legacy.

 Earn income for yourself or a beneficiary through assets gifted to BTI.

 Avoid tax penalties by designating BTI as a beneficiary of your IRA, 401(k), or 403(b) plan.

 Make a unique, lasting, and convenient gift of real estate based on current market value.

 A gift of appreciated securities entitles you to a charitable deduction equal to the fair market value of the securities without paying tax on the securities’ appreciation.

-To discuss other giving options or for further information, please contact the Development Department or 607-288-3554.
+To discuss other giving options or for further information, please contact the Development Office or 607-288-3554.

 Note for Restricted Gifts (effective 10/1/2017): Restricted endowment and program gifts are subject to an indirect cost recovery policy which require that 20% of gift funds be retained by the institute, to be applied to the costs associated with the specific restricted gift purpose.
 Restricted gifts below $5,000 will be subject to a reduced 10% IDC rate.